 This strategy calls none of the matching processors if there are more than one, and it raises an exception.
-Otherwise, it calls the single matching processors and returns its value as-is.
+Otherwise, it calls the single matching processors and returns a Result with the returned value.

 Example

 To use a non-default invocation strategy, use the provided InvocationStrategies enum like so :